opentofu/opentofu/docs/state_encryption.md

 When the user specifies both an environment and a code configuration, `tofu` merges the two configurations.
 If two values conflict, the environment configuration takes precedence.

-To ensure that the encryption cannot be accidentally forgotten or disabled and the state stored unencrypted, the user can specify the `enforced` option in the HCL configuration:
+To ensure that the encryption cannot be accidentally forgotten or disabled and the data stored unencrypted, the user can specify the `enforced` option in the HCL configuration:

 ```hcl2
 terraform {